knight-lang/knight-lang/specs.md

 ```

 # 2 Types
-Knight itself only has a handful of builtin types---Numbers, Strings, Booleans, and Null.
+Knight itself only has a handful of builtin types—Numbers, Strings, Booleans, and Null.
 Knight has a few different contexts (see [Functions](#Functions) for more details), of which `numeric`, `string`, and `boolean` coerce their types to the correct type.
 As such, all types define infallible conversions to each of these contexts.

 Note that _all_ types within Knight are immutable.
-This means that it's a perfectly valid (and probably a good) idea to use reference counting in non-garbage-collected languages.
+This means that it's a perfectly valid to use reference counting in non-garbage-collected languages.

 In addition to these types types, two additional types do exist: Identifier and Function.
 However, these types are only accessible via a `BLOCK`, and the only valid operation on them is to `CALL` them.
 As such, they do not have conversions defined on them (as doing so would be performing an operation other than `CALL`) and are not described here.